rbjones92/azure_transform_stocks/README.md

 ## Azure - Transform Stocks From Blob Storage

 ## Summary
-This project is an Apache Spark Mini Project through Springboard to refactor a post-sales report utilizing Spark.
+This project is an ETL of stock trade and quote data.
+The data is hosted on an Azure Blob container.
+It includes both CSV and JSON files.
+We will load both trade and quote CSV and JSON files, and combine them into one dataframe.

 ## Description
-This project is essentially an ETL of .csv data into a new set of data with summary counts that we were looking for.
-We needed to replace missing values of data, and programmatically count incidients of a certain type "A", for accident.
+The data is hosted on an Azure Blob container.
+It includes both CSV and JSON files.
+We will load both trade and quote CSV and JSON files, and combine them into one dataframe.
+The result dataframe is shown below.

 ## Technologies
 - Python 3.7